 - Ships of 15 years and over, but under 20 years, must pass an inspection by an authorised flag state inspector before or within a month of provisional registration; and

-- Ships of 20 years and over but less than 25 years, must pass an inspection by an authorised flag state inspector prior to being provisionally registered.
+- Ships of 20 years and over but less than 25 years, must pass an inspection by an authorised flag state inspector before being provisionally registered.
 As a rule trading ships of 25 years and over are not registered.

-Provisional registration has a validity of six months, although this can be extended by a further six months; by this time all the documentation has to be completed for permanent registration.
-This includes, in particular, evidence of ownership and of cancellation of former registry.
-Authority to operate still remains linked to conformity with the relative manning, safety and pollution prevention international standards.
+Provisional registration has a validity of six months.
+A Further six months extension may be requested.
+In this time, you should complete all the documentation for permanent registration.
+This includes, in particular, evidence of ownership and cancellation of the former registry.
+Authority to operate remains linked to conformity with the relative manning, safety and pollution prevention international standards.

 Requirements for registering a ship or a yacht in Malta

-- An application for registration by the owner or an authorised representative accompanied; if required, by an application for a change of name;
+- The owner or an authorised representative applies for registration.
+If required, a request for a change of name is submitted;

 - A copy of the ship’s International Tonnage Certificate, where applicable;

 - Proof of qualification to own a Maltese ship; in the case of a body corporate, the memorandum and articles of association.

 - A declaration of ownership made before the Registrar by the owner or an authorised representative;